portfoliodemo/rock-paper-scissors/README.md

 # Rock-Paper-Scissors
-Basic rendition of the classic game as part of The Odin Project curriculum.
+Fun take on the classic game as part of The Odin Project curriculum.